-Prerequisite: All students
+Prerequisite: All students awarded

-Will appear on transcript, but with no credit awarded
+Class is non-graded (NG) Will appear on transcript, but with no credit

 All students will participate in their Knight Time (KT) class throughout the school year.
 Students are assigned based on grade level and possibly last name.
 Students will remain with their same KT class throughout their four years of high school.
 Each Knight Time session is prepared and developed by a team seeking to promote college and career readiness, in addition to relationship-building for academic success.
 Students will see Knight Time listed on their schedule as period 9 and will report to that class only on specified KT days.